alezen9/Lightbox-by-Alex/README.md

 ```
 # Features
 - Navigate through the pictures with keypress (🡄 🡆)
+- Navigate through the pictures with swipe (⮨ ⮩)
 - Video support (only mp4 format)
 - Multiple (separated) galleries in one page

 # Upcoming Features
-- Navigate through the pictures with swipe (⮨ ⮩)
+- Youtube videos support (maybe)
 - Visual improvements